Heatblur-Simulations/f-4e-manual/src/procedures/takeoff/takeoff.md

 vary pitch as necessary to maintain 350 knots until reaching Mach 0.9.
 Vary the pitch attitude as necessary to maintain Mach 0.9 until reaching cruise altitude.

+> 💡 During the climb, it may be necessary to place the
+> antenna selector switch to the LWR position to
+> maintain ground communication.

 ## Rig Check